davesteele/davesteele.github.io/_posts/2014-09-14-installing_debian_on_an_N2830.markdown

 I don't normally do laptops.
 I lean more towards the camp of having a computer available wherever you need one - especially now that those possible locations include your pocket, I don't run across many situations that scream out for a laptop.

 Twice now I have run into special occasions that forced exceptions to my rule.
 Both times I  bought the cheapest laptop I could find, swapped out the drive for an SSD Linux install, and unloaded the machine after the conference.
 The first time was in 2011.
-I recall the installation on the Toshiba went smoothly.
+I recall the installation on the Toshiba Celeron 925 went smoothly.
 I expected last months repeat on a Dell Celeron N2830 to go as well.

 Well, it didn't.
 I list the particular issues here, with my work-arounds, in case it might help someone else.